nazreen/node-batch-api-calls/README.md

+Currently this repo can perform these operations:

-What this repo does: for every document, call an API endpoint.
+- `iterateAndRequest` for every document, call an API endpoint.
 Note that currently the operation is set as `post()` only

 # Todo